 The setting has information about excludable diseases and exclusion times.

-The setting notifies if there is an outbreak of an infection (affects more than 3-4 children) and keeps a record of the numbers and duration of each event.
+The setting owner notifies Local Authority if there is an outbreak of an infection (affects more than 3-4 children) and keeps a record of the numbers and duration of each event.

-The setting a list of notifiable diseases and contacts the UK Health Security Agency (UKHSA) and Ofsted in the event of an outbreak.
+The setting owner access an on-line a list of notifiable diseases and contacts the UK Health Security Agency (UKHSA) and Ofsted in the event of an outbreak.

 If staff suspect that a child who falls ill whilst in their care is suffering from a serious disease that may have been contracted abroad such as Ebola, immediate medical assessment is required.
 The setting manager or deputy calls NHS111 and informs parents.